-ratelimit-below-domain: <domain> <number qps>

-this Override the global ratelimit for a domain name that ends in name.
-You can give this multiple times, it then describes differ- ent settings in different parts of the namespace.
-The closest matching suffix is used to determine the qps limit.
-The rate for the exact matching domain name is not changed, use rate- limit-for-domain to set that, you might want to use different set- tings for a top-level-domain and subdomains.
+elimit-for-domain: <domain> <number qps=""> Override the global ratelimit for an exact match domain name</number></domain> with names. higher the listed number.
+You can give this for any number of For example, for a top-level-domain you may want to have a limit than other names. elimit-below-domain: <domain> <number qps=""> Override the global ratelimit for a domain name that ends in</number></domain> this differ- closest for rate- name.
+You can give this multiple times, it then describes ent settings in different parts of the namespace.
+The matching suffix is used to determine the qps limit.
+The rate the exact matching domain name is not changed, use set- limit-for-domain to set that, you might want to use different tings for a top-level-domain and subdomains.